 When entering credentials or credit card information on websites, you might be asked to copy a series of words or a math sum to continue.
 While most of the time this is a quick step before you can continue your activity, many people wonder what a CAPTCHA is?
 And what is its purpose?

-What is CAPTCHA
+What does CAPTCHA mean?

 CAPTCHA stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
 In other words, CAPTCHA determines whether the user is real or a spam robot.
 CAPTCHAs stretch or manipulate letters and numbers, and rely on human ability to determine which symbols they are.